Welcome to Year 3, the start of Key Stage 2!

 P.E. in Year 3

-In Autumn term Year 3 go swimming every Wednesday afternoon.
+In the Spring term Year 3 will go swimming every Wednesday afternoon.
 Your child will need a swimming costume, towel and hat.

 ClassDojo is a communication app for the classroom, each child has their own character that collects their points for them.
 At St. Wilfrid’s we use ClassDojo to reward children for good behaviour, following school rules, fantastic work or being a good role model to others.
 At the end of each week/half term the child with the most Dojo’s wins a prize.